9 Happy, Healthy Holiday Tips

 - Adopt a positive expectation regarding holiday eating.
 Most people tell themselves they are going to blow it with their diet over the holidays, resigning themselves to failure before they even start.
 Instead, have your mind set on success!

 - Plan ahead.
 Map out menus in advance of celebrations and review them with your renal dietitian to ensure you are headed in the right direction.
-Use DaVita Diet Helper as another excellent resource for planning menus and meals.
+Use recipes on DaVita.com as another excellent resource for planning meals.

 - When attending a party, offer to bring a covered dish, salad or dessert that you know meets your diet needs.
 DaVita.com offers a free downloadable winter cookbook with a bounty of holiday recipes.